 Such whales have been given names by sailors—Timor Jack, New Zealand Tom, Morquan, Don Miguel.

 Each of these famous whales was eventually hunted down by a whaling captain who got a bit obsessed with him.
 So there’s some real-life precedent for this whole Ahab-versus-Moby-Dick thing.
 History is repeating itself.

 The narrator also mentions a few different whaling catastrophes, just to make it clear that Moby Dick is a real sea adventure story, not "a monstrous fable" or "a hideous and intolerable allegory" (45.7).

-So, this white whale is super-symbolic of everything (see, oh, all of Chapters 41 and 42), but it’s also NOT a symbol, got that?
+So, this white whale is super-symbolic of everything (see, oh, all of Chapters 41 and 42), but it’s also not just a symbol.

 Second, even though regular idiot landlubbers like us know whales are big, they don’t usually seem to realize just how powerful and dangerous they are.